 A.: Suppose you subscribe to video streaming services like Netflix or Hulu Plus, but you can only access those services on your PC, tablet or smartphone, all of which have small screens.
 If you would rather curl up on your living room couch and watch content on a big screen, Chromecast may be the gadget for you.

 Q.: Why don't I need Chromecast?

 A.: If you prefer to watch TV the old-fashioned way (via network television, cable or DVR), Chromecast won't do you much good.
-Similarly, if you don't subscribe to Netflix or Hulu Plus, Chromecast may be of limited utility.
+Similarly, if you don't subscribe any streaming video services, Chromecast may be of limited utility.
 If you own a Roku, Apple TV, PS3, Xbox 360 or Wii U, your device already gives you access to the same things you get via Chromecast, and more.

 Q.: How do I set up Chromecast?